AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Experiments

-We perform an ablation study on the number of comparison pairs $K$ varying from 1 to 13.
-As illustrated by Fig.~\ref{fig:k_impact} a), the larger the $K$, the more improvement on the hallucination detection F1 score.
+We perform an ablation study on the number of comparison pairs $K$ varying from 1 to 10.
+As illustrated by Fig.~\ref{fig:k_impact} (a), the larger the $K$, the more improvement on the hallucination detection F1 score.
 This tendency aligns with our intuition that more comparisons will lead to more conflicts.
-Fig.~\ref{fig:k_impact} b) shows that hallucination detection accuracy increases first, and then decreases when value $K$ increases.
+Fig.~\ref{fig:k_impact} (b) shows that hallucination detection accuracy increases first, and then decreases when $K$ increases.
 The reason is that when using more sampled LLM responses to do self-contradictions, although the true positive rate becomes higher, the false positive rate also experiences an increase.
 Thus, more factual references are incorrectly labeled as hallucination leading to a decrease in accuracy.
-Since maximizing hallucination detection F1 score is our main target, we select $K = 13$ for the above comparisons subject to limited computational resources.
+In order to balance hallucination detection F1 score and accuracy among all the models, we select $K = 6$ for the above comparisons.